-• To discuss program plan
+- To discuss program plan.

-- Questions about graduation requirements
+- Questions about graduation requirements.

-- Questions about details on your PAWS report
+- Questions about details on your PAWs report.

-- Advice on academic success strategies
+- Advice on academic success strategies.

-- Information on campus resources
+- Information on campus resources.

-- Concerns about a course
+- Concerns about a course.

-- To discuss withdrawal from a course (be aware of withdrawal deadlines each semester)
+- To discuss withdrawal from a course.
+Be aware of withdrawal deadlines each semester.

-- Referral to appropriate campus resources for personal issues that may be affecting your academic progress
+- Referral to appropriate campus resources for personal issues that may be affecting your academic progress.

-- To discuss an academic, medical, or personal leave of absence
+- To discuss an academic, medical, or personal leave of absence.

-- Questions about a change of major
+- Questions about a change of major.

-End of Academic Term:
+End of Academic Term

-- To request an incomplete in a class (should contact advisor by last day of classes) - To arrange to take an exam during the conflict exam time - To discuss scheduling concerns for upcoming semester
+- To request an incomplete in a class (should contact advisor by the last day of classes). - To arrange to take an exam during the conflict exam time. - To discuss scheduling concerns for upcoming semester.

-Students will be asked to complete an evaluation of their academic advisor after each required 30minute face-to-face meeting.
+Students will be asked to complete an evaluation of their academic advisor after each required 30-minute face-to-face meeting.
 Students' evaluations will be anonymous; the evaluation results will be used by the advisor as part of overall performance evaluation.

-Adapted from School of Nursing and Health Studies at Georgetown University, Washington, DC.
+Adapted from School of Nursing and Health Students at Georgetown University, Washington, D.C.